 2. HTML Partitur + HTML5 Video/Audio (*.html): This option creates an HTML musical score (as in option 1).
 In addition, this output format integrates an audio and video player in the HTML5 file, allowing sections of the recording to be played by clicking on them.

-3. RTF Partitur (*.rtf): Select the directory in which you would like to save the RTF output and enter a name (the suffix “.rtf” will be added automatically, if you do not define one).
+3. RTF Partitur (*.rtf): Select the directory, in which you would like to save the RTF output, and enter a name (the suffix “.rtf” will be added automatically, if you do not define one).
 Then click Save to implement the output.
 Thereafter, the file can be opened and edited in any word processor that can read RTF files (especially MS Word).

 4. HTML Segment Chain List (*.html): This option creates an HTML file in which the speaker contribution is organised in a segment chain list.
 Segment chains are defined as interrelated events in a transcription tier.
 This form of output is similar to the classic line notation used in conversation analysis, in theatre scripts or in printed interviews, among others.